- Melinda Ruiz MSN, CNS-BC, RNC-OB, RNC-MNN, C-EFM

 Refunds will be provided if received by the registration deadline.
 Cancellations after the deadline and ‘no shows’ will be charged the full registration fee.
 A minimum of 7 participants is required to hold the course.
 If minimum enrollment is not met by the course registration deadline, the course may be canceled.

 Continuing Education Credit:

-Those who attend and participate in the entire course will receive 8.0 contact hours.
+Those who attend and participate in the entire course will receive 18.0 contact hours.
 AWHONN is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
-AWHONN holds a California CNE provider #CEP580.
+AWHONN also holds a California BRN number #CEP580.